kyma-project/api-gateway/docs/user/custom-resources/apirule/test.md

 # APIRule Custom Resource

-The `istios.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data that Istio Controller uses to configure, update, and manage the Istio installation.
-Applying the CR triggers the installation of Istio, and deleting it triggers the uninstallation of Istio.
-The default Istio CR has the name `default`.

-To get the up-to-date CRD in the `yaml` format, run the following command:
+The apirules.gateway.kyma-project.io CustomResourceDefinition (CRD) describes the kind and the format of data the APIGateway Controller listens for.
+To get the up-to-date CRD in the yaml format, run the following command:

 ```shell
 kubectl get crd istios.operator.kyma-project.io -o yaml
 ```
-You are only allowed to use one Istio CR, which you must create in the `kyma-system` namespace.
-If the namespace contains multiple Istio CRs, the oldest one reconciles the module.
-Any additional Istio CR is placed in the `Warning` state.

 ## APIVersions
 - [gateway.kyma-project.io/v2](#gatewaykyma-projectiov2)